thekzbn/Weather-App/README.md

-Here's a README template for your Weather App:

----

 # Weather App

 Welcome to the Weather App!
 This application lets users get real-time weather information for any location, offering a sleek and user-friendly interface with dynamic features.